 ^{}The maximum allowable fee for all rentals is \$27.34 per 30-day period.
-All rented hearing instruments require prior authorization (PA).
-BadgerCare Plus does not reimburse providers for dispensing fees for rental hearing instruments.
+All rented hearing instruments require PA.
+Wisconsin Medicaid and BadgerCare Plus do not reimburse providers for dispensing fees for rental hearing instruments.

 Contracted Hearing Aid Models